This page describes how to view and use the dashboard associated with a service.

 - fullscreen Full screen displays the chart in full-screen mode.

 - more_vert More options displays a menu with the following

 - Download PNG saves an image of the chart in PNG format.

 - View in Metrics Explorer opens the chart in Metrics Explorer, where you can change the data displayed by the chart and the display characteristics of the chart.
-See Using Metrics Explorer for more information.
+For more information, see Metrics Explorer.

-For general information on Monitoring charts, see Using charts.
+For general information on Monitoring charts, see Add dashboard widgets.

 For a cluster, the Metrics panel shows charts for CPU consumption in the cluster by default.
 You can view a different set of charts by selecting a different set of metrics from the metrics menu.
 The following screenshot shows the menu for a cluster-based service: